fanto88/GeneticSnake/README.md

 ```
 python main.py -b 200
 ```

-parser.add_option('-g', '--generation', action="store", dest="generation",
-                  help="Insert the generation you would like to watch") parser.add_option('-b', '--best-scorer', action="store", dest="best_scorer",
-                  help="Insert the generation you would like to watch")

 ## Customizing
 Inside the file utils/config.py you will find some lines that let you customize the game.